-Brain Food Snacks to Boost Productivity: 10 Good Snacks for Work
+Best Brain Food Snacks: 10 Good Snacks for Work

 When you’re sitting behind a desk all day, feeling the urge to snack is completely normal.
 Rather than reaching for unhealthy snacks that could reduce your brain’s ability to function to the best of its ability, why not try some healthy and delicious brain food snacks that will take your focus and productivity to another level!

-If you struggle to feel motivated in the mornings or find yourself lagging in the afternoon, incorporate a few of these snacks into your diet and prepare to feel a big difference.
+If you struggle to feel motivated in the mornings or find yourself lagging in the afternoon even with a help of a time tracker, incorporate a few of these snacks into your diet and prepare to feel a big difference.

 Snacks For Work That Boost Your Productivity